MyPerfectWords - Essay Writing Service

 Showing: "Ivy snaked through the broken windows, and the porch sagged under layers of rotting leaves."

 Try this practice exercise: Take three "telling" sentences you might naturally write, then convert each one to "showing" by describing what someone would see, hear, or feel instead of naming the emotion or state directly.
-For a complete guide on character descriptions, see our article on how to describe a person in writing."
+For a complete guide on character descriptions, see our article on descriptive essay about a person.

 4. Precise Language